how to dispose of old carpet hero image

 man and van clearance compamny carrying rolled up carpet for carpet disposal

-One of the most popular ways to get rid of your carpet waste is to hire a man & van waste collector.
-They can remove waste from anywhere on the property and, if required, can often collect on the same day.
+One of the most popular ways to get rid of your carpet waste is to pay a licensed man & van waste collector.
+They can remove waste from anywhere on the property and can often collect on the same day.

 Important to remember is that you have a ‘Duty of Care’ as a householder to make sure your carpet isn’t fly tipped.
 This is very common and a real crisis not just for councils but for the environment too.
 You can receive a big fine if any fly tipped waste is traced back to you, so always check your waste carrier is registered with the Environment Agency.